dharamvastav/backbase-qa-assignment/README.md

-## Introduction
+### Introduction
-### This project is a sample automated suite created as an assignment for backbase.
-### It comprises of API and Functional automated use cases that are considered critical/high priority.
+#### This project is a sample automated suite created as an assignment for backbase.
+It comprises of API and Functional automated use cases that are considered critical/high priority.

-## Prerequisite
+### Prerequisite
-## The host must have npm package manager installed
+#### The host machine must have:
+    1. 'npm' package manager
+    2. Install the chrome browser

 ## How to setup the project ?